-One of the most value resource of any individual or business is their data.
+One of the most valued resource of any individual or business is its data.
 The information that has been collected over many many years is invaluable and rarely can a price be placed on it.
-Do you have a plan to mitigate such a loss before it happens?
+Do you have a plan to mitigate against such a loss data before it happens?
 If not talk to us at 8-Bit Technologies now.

 Letters or manuscripts from from centuries ago are available to us today to read because it was taken care of and preserved.
 Its ink, paper, means of storage, environmental humidity are all controlled to preserve the data.
 Similarly, digital information and data today must also be preserved and protected to ensure current and future use.

 Storing the copy of the data on separate medium is critical to protect against primary data loss or corruption.
-This additional medium can be as simple as an external drive or USB stick, or something more substantial, such as a cloud storage.
-Whether the backup is physically on the the same location as the primary data or at a remote location will depend on how likely you believe an all encompassing destructive weather-related event is likely to occur and wipe out both sets of data.
+This additional medium can be as simple as an external drive or USB stick, or something more substantial, such as cloud server storage.

 Data recovery is the more complicated brother of Data Backup except in this case there is no backup option as a backup was not done.
 Thus the source of data would be the corrupted or dead or deleted hard drive itself.